── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 What percentage of the LinguisticIsol

-complete in ces
+variable is complete in ces

 ?
 Hint: use another naniar